What is irreversible electroporation (IRE) for pancreatic cancer?

 • Will I need to stay in hospital after the treatment?

-• What side effects am I likely to have?
+• What side effects am I likely to have, and how can these be managed?

 • Will I need further treatment after IRE?